 Some web designers need you to provide the content and images used on the site.
 Some need you to provide the font files or the theme.
 Some include all of that!
 So that there are no misunderstandings, make sure you know up front what you will need to be doing to help move the project along.
 A good designer will tell you this, but it’s best to get as much information up front.
 If you’re not comfortable writing content or you know you won’t have the time to browse and choose images, make sure that your designer will include it in the scope of the project before signing on with them.

-RED FLAG!
-If the designers says they need nothing frmo you … maybe reconsider.
+If the designers says they need nothing from you … maybe reconsider.
 Your business website is a very personal thing.
-The designer should need something from you, even if it’s just a call or two or a questionnaire answered in order to really understand who you are and what you need out of your site.
+The designer should need SOMETHING from you, even if it’s just a call or two or a questionnaire answered in order to really understand who you are and what you need out of your site.

 “How much control do I have over the site when it’s finished?”